 Where to Hang a Birdhouse or Nesting Box.

 1. A pole – is one of the most desirable places to mount a birdhouse.
 Snakes, cats, squirrels, and other predators have a hard time climbing up to the birdhouse.
-If the pole is made of metal, then is is virtually impossible for most predators to climb.
+If the pole is made of metal, then this is virtually impossible for most predators to climb.

 2. Slippery building facade.
 The face of a slippery building (e.g., metal siding) will provide the same protection as the metal pole.
 However, if the facade is facing the sun (and painted a dark color), the birdhouse may overheat on warm days.